-Proposal: Reject
+Proposal: Revised

 Discussion:

 A recipient may reject the ADDBA request by setting the Status code in the ADDBA response frame to anything but SUCCESS.
 From the other side the originator may reject the Block Ack agreement by issuing DELBA frame to the recipient.
 There are multiple parameters that may be negotiated over Block Ack agreement so, no need is seeing to require rejection of Block Ack agreement establishment in case of recipient rejection support of SAR.
+One clarification is needed to the case the agreement is established w/o SAR support however the SAR configuration element is present in the ADDBA request frame.

+TGay editor

+In P116L5 append

 A recipient may reject the SAR configuration by setting the SAR Enabled field within the SAR Configuration element in the ADDBA Response to zero.
+The originator shall set to zero Sequence Number field in the MPDU it transmits first under the established Block Ack agreement in case that the Recipient rejects the SAR configuration and responds with Status code set to SUCCESS in the ADDBA response frame,